Torta Pasqualina is a savoury pie originally from Liguria region, mainly in and around the City of Genoa.

-Melt a knob of butter in a pan, sauteé Swiss chard for 2 minutes.
-Remove the pan from the stove and whilst it’s still warm add the ricotta, grated Parmigiano, a pinch of nutmeg, marjoram, salt and pepper to taste.
+Melt a knob of butter in a pan, sauteé Swiss chard 2-3 minutes.
+Remove the pan from the stove and whilst it’s still warm add the Ricotta cheese, grated Parmigiano, a pinch of nutmeg, marjoram, salt and pepper to taste.
 Stir thoroughly.

 Tip: To check whether your Torta Pasqualina is ready, prick it with a toothpick.
 If the toothpick comes out dry and clean, then the filling is cooked through and your pie can be taken out of the oven.
 If instead the toothpick comes out wet, the filling is still too moist.
 Put it back in the oven.